 Install standard insulation in the stud cavities.
 This will not only provide an “R” value, it keeps the cavities from resonating sound.
 This will help to increase the STC (Sound Transmission Loss) of the wall assembly by approximately 4-6 dB.
 Feel free to use any type of insulation.
 There are many types available including standard wall insulation, mineral wool, cellulose, etc. For this project we elected for basic R-13, 3’1/2 thick, paper faced insulation.

 Before you start installing the insulation, be sure to be wearing protective gear including work gloves, a mask and eye protection.
 Fiberglass particles can be hazardous if inhaled or if they get into your eyes.
-You simply roll out the the fiberglass, take your utility knife, cut the paper facing and the fiberglass to length and stuff it between the studs.
+You simply roll out the fiberglass, take your utility knife, and cut the paper facing and the fiberglass to length and stuff it between the studs.
 There are paper tabs on the edges that you pull out and staple to the studs.
 We are saving our scrap pieces to fill odd sized cavities and sliver spaces.
 The rolls can be cut by using a metal straight edge and a utility knife.

 Caulking the Stud Structure